myLogic207/budderAPI/README.md

         index.js
 ```

+Any more files can be added to this structure although it is recommended to have any other file a separate folder specific you your module.
+For example budderDATA has a separate folder *dbms* managing the different database functionalities.

+If any script is scope specific it is recommended to have a *scopes* folder that includes the *[SCOPE].js* files.

 ## Certified modules

 For a module to apply for certification, it has to fullfil following requirements:

 - Module with the same SCOPE name does not already exist.
-- *cli.js* file is present and working.
+- *cli.js* file is present and working with at least an info command.
-- A *readme.md* file is present and has explanations.
+- A *readme.md* file is present and has explanations for all actions.
 - Has to follow the [eLog](#extended-logging---introducing-elog) guidelines.

----

 ## On the topic of Scopes